-You can report a benefit cheat by calling the National Benefit Fraud Hotline (NBFH) or sending the relevant information using the government’s official benefit fraud online form.
+The person who has reported a benefit cheat will have done so by calling the National Benefit Fraud Hotline (NBFH), or by sending the relevant information using the government’s official benefit fraud online form.

-You’ll need some details about the person that you’re reporting, including their full name and address, a description of the person, the type of benefit fraud you think they are committing, information about their employer and what vehicle they drive, if they have one.
+The reporter will have handed details over about the person they’re reporting, including their full name and address, a description of the person, the type of benefit fraud you think they are committing, information about their employer and what vehicle they drive, if they have one.

-Once you have reported the benefit cheat, the benefit fraud investigators will need time to carefully overlook all of the information you’ve given.
-This could take weeks, and the investigators are not allowed to disclose the outcome to you.
+Once you, accused benefit cheat, has been reported, the benefit fraud investigators will need time to carefully overlook all of the information they’ve been given.
+This could take weeks, and the investigators are not allowed to disclose the outcome.

-If you have given enough information, the investigators will check the “fraudster’s” benefit claim, and will look into whether or not they are committing a crime.
+If enough information has been given, the investigators will check the “fraudster’s” benefit claim, and will look into whether or not they are committing a crime.

-Sometimes, the result is that no action is taken due to the person having declared work prior to the investigation.
+Sometimes, the result is that no action is taken due to the “fraudster” having declared work prior to the investigation.

 The consequences of benefit fraud